 Flash Ventures sells to, and leases back from, a consortium of financial institutions a portion of its tools and has entered into equipment lease agreements, of which we guarantee half or all of the outstanding obligations under each lease agreement.
 The leases are subject to customary covenants and cancellation events that relate to Flash Ventures and each of the guarantors.
 The occurrence of a cancellation event could result in an acceleration of the lease obligations and a call on our guarantees.
-As of September 27, 2024, and as of June 28, 2024, we were in compliance with all covenants under these Japanese lease facilities.
-See Note 9, Related Parties and Related Commitments and Contingencies, of the Notes to the Condensed Combined Financial Statements and Notes to the Combined Financial Statements.
+As of June 28, 2024, we were in compliance with all covenants under these Japanese lease facilities.
+See Note 9, Related Parties and Related Commitments and Contingencies, of the Notes to Combined Financial Statements.